segabl/pd2-super-serious-shooter/README.md

 - Enemy amount is reduced
 - Special enemies other than Shields are disabled (other specials can still spawn as scripted spawns)
+- Enemy intimidation is only possible during assault breaks and chances are reduced
 - Enemy accuracy is increased when they stand still
 - Enemy logic update rate is increased
 - SWAT turret health is decreased